 Why do you brine chicken?

 Chicken is a naturally lean type of meat which mean it’s prone to drying out.
-When a chicken is placed into brine, it absorbs some of the brine which helps to both keep it moist and also to season it all the way through.
+When a chicken is placed into brine, it absorbs some of the liquid which helps to both keep it moist and also to season it all the way through.
 When you’re working with a brined chicken, even if you overcook it a bit, it should still come out tender and juicy.

 How long do you brine chicken?